About Dana-Farber Cancer Institute

 - Learn more about Dana-Farber Cancer Institute

 The Institute employs over 4,000 people supporting more than 380,000 patient visits a year, is involved in more than 1,200 clinical trials annually, and is internationally renowned for its blending of research and clinical excellence.
-It has been the top ranked cancer center in New England by U.S. News and World Report for 19 consecutive years, and is the only hospital consistently ranked in the top five in the country for both adult and pediatric cancer care.
+It has been the top ranked cancer center in New England by U.S. News and World Report for 20 consecutive years, and is the only cancer center in the country ranked in the top 6 for both adult and pediatric cancer programs.

 Dana-Farber is a principal teaching affiliate of Harvard Medical School and a founding member of the Dana-Farber/Harvard Cancer Center and the Center for AIDS Research at Harvard University.
 Dana-Farber faculty access resources and scientific expertise in highly specialized fields through the Institute's associations with the Harvard Stem Cell Institute, Harvard's NIH Clinical and Translational Science Center, and the Broad Institute of MIT and Harvard, a center of genomic research where several Dana-Farber faculty members have joint appointments.